ecphp/cas-bundle/docs/pages/installation.rst

 Installation
 ============

-This package does not yet have a Symfony Flex recipe.
-Installation steps must be done manually.
+This package has `a Symfony Flex recipe`_ that will install configuration files for you.

-Default configuration files will be copied in the `dev` environment except for the file defining the services.
+Default configuration files will be copied in the `dev` environment.

 Step 1
 ~~~~~~